Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Spatially discretized cases and discrete microlocal analysis

 where $\mathcal{F}_N$ is the discrete Fourier transform with $N$ modes and $D_{\rm fd} $ is a diagonal matrix with diagonal terms being the discrete Fourier transform of the first column of $A$.
 The discrete Fourier transform $\mathcal{F}_N : \mathbb{C}^N \to \mathbb{C}^N$ is defined as

 for vectors $v$ of length $N$, and the inverse discrete Fourier transform $\mathcal{F}_N^{-1} : \mathbb{C}^N \to \mathbb{C}^N$ as

 Note that these are the definitions of the discrete Fourier transform and inverse discrete Fourier transform in numerical analysis, and the quantum Fourier transform corresponds to the unitary inverse discrete Fourier transform and vice versa.
-See \cref{app:circulant_circuit} for more details.
 When one combines this spatial discretization with the Trotter formulae temporally, the unitaries in the Trotter formulae become

 for any time $s$.
 They are either diagonal in the physical space or diagonal in the Fourier basis and hence easy to implement.
 So is in higher dimensions, where the discretization becomes